PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 # TODO:
 ## Docker container setup
-A-LOAM implementation makes use of some dependencies e.g., CERES and PCL, so for convenience, the docker image with all installed dependencies was prepared.
+A-LOAM implementation makes use of some dependencies e.g., CERES and PCL, so for convenience, the docker image with all installed dependencies was prepared ([image for A-LOAM](https://chmura.put.poznan.pl/s/YB0jqEXZbAq9EAU)).
 You can check the Dockerfile [here](https://github.com/MichalNowicki/LabARM/blob/main/Lab03-LokalizacjaLiDAR3D/Dockerfile).

 1. Load the downloaded docker image:
 ```bash